citp/privacy-policy-historical/a/am/ama/amateurskater.com.md

-> *The following text is extracted and transformed from the amateurskater.com privacy policy that was archived on 2012-10-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121027111355id_/http%3A//www.amateurskater.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the amateurskater.com privacy policy that was archived on 2013-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130608231241id_/http%3A//www.amateurskater.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | Amateur Skater Videos

 Privacy Policy for **http://www.amateurskater.com**